radi0sus/ciflordg-web/README.md

 - PDF export
 - DOCX export

-LaTeX or PDF output can later be generated from Markdown using tools such as Pandoc.
+LaTeX or PDF output can later be generated from Markdown or the standalone HTML report using external tools or the browser print dialog.

 ## Current status